edwardyi/BookStack/readme.md

 * [Node.js](https://nodejs.org/en/) v10.0+

-This project uses SASS for CSS development and this is built, along with the JavaScript, using webpack.
+This project uses SASS for CSS development and this is built, along with the JavaScript, using a range of npm scripts.
 The below npm commands can be used to install the dependencies & run the build tasks:

 ``` bash
 # Install NPM Dependencies